thomasvilches/ROI_analysis/README.md

 # New York City data in Nov 2021
-**The changes in this branch will be dumped the NYC branch, since they presents an improvement**

-**The possibility of increase slowly the nonvac contacts is implemented.
-A forth possibility was calibrated.
-THis last one got really good**

 ## Waning immunity implemented.

 The branch `NYC` has data for NYC and the model is calibrated.